cair/ikt111/snake/README.md

 # Project Title

 A small implementation of 🐍 that can either be played by a human, or by an AI!
-Developed as a supplement for IKT111, Univeristy of Agder.
+Developed as a supplement for IKT111, University of Agder.

 ## Getting Started
 ### Prerequisites